 At the second visit, you will undergo a second blood test, and the diary card will be reviewed.
-A physical examination will be done if necessary and after a urinary pregnancy test (if you are female) your second vaccination given.
+A physical examination will be done if necessary and after a urinary pregnancy test (if you are female) your second vaccination given if you are in Group 1, and if you are in Group 3 the booster will be given at your third visit.

-There are then up to a further 3 follow-up visits over the next 9 months (lasting approx. 30 minutes) to ensure everything is fine and to check your symptoms.
+There are in total 3 follow-up visits (in addition to your booster vaccination visit) over 9 months (lasting approx. 30 minutes) to ensure everything is fine and to check your symptoms.
 Blood tests will be performed as outlined in the table above.
 Wherever possible, visits will take place outside of school hours (including vaccination and follow-up visits).
 Social distancing will need to be maintained throughout all visits.